 What is a Bug Fix, and how are prioritisation and documentation done?

-The removal of software bugs is called bugfixing.
-A bug fix is the result of debugging.
-What sounds relatively easy in theory is often a challenge in software development practice.
+The elimination of software errors is called bug fixing.
+A bug fix is the result of a bug removal, bugfixing is the activity of fixing bugs.
+What sounds relatively easy in theory is often a challenge in the practice of software development.

 Before a bug fix can be implemented, a bug must be identified and located.
 Bug identification is often done by users, while localisation is usually done by support and/or development teams.
 What are the effects and severity of a bug?
 When does the bug occur, in which use cases or scenarios, in what frequency and with what consequences?